-Furthermore, in an impairment case, the entities would need to clearly disclose what the cause of the impairment was and whether this is based on external data or changes in the entity's own estimates.
-An entity with a material impairment loss or reversal additionally need to disclose the recoverable amount of the asset(s) or CGU(s) affected [MFRS 136 para 130(e)].
+Furthermore, in an impairment case, the companies would need to clearly disclose the cause of the impairment and whether this is based on external data or changes in the company's own estimates.
+A company with a material impairment loss or reversal additionally need to disclose the recoverable amount of the asset(s) or CGU(s) affected [MFRS 136 para 130(e)].